Friday, April 15, 2016

 “My father has a growing business.
 We can work for him and enjoy the fun of life out there in that frontier world,” Hans said desperately, “We have German-owned plantations in both French Cameroun and British Cameroons.
 And they are expanding.
 There are jobs there for us.
 Why don’t we move to Africa and stake it out there until this madness is over?”

 Karl shook his head in what Hans supposed was feigned rue.
 “What you are saying sounds ridiculous.
 This is my home.
-I have to stay here.
-Things will definitely improve.
+I must stay here.
+Things will improve.
 Der Führer’s actions do not constitute policies.
 They are just temporary measures to stabilize things and get Germany on its feet again,” he said in a sudden frenzy that surprised Hans.

 “I can see you have already made up your mind,” Hans muttered.